HERITAGE & LISTED BUILDINGS

 A completely different mindset is required when surveying a timber frame building.
 These types of structure transfer their load down to the ground via timber 'skeleton' and require breathability and movement over time, often giving the distorted look we associate with old timber buildings.

 Too often we find beautiful timber frame buildings that have been standing, living and breathing for centuries, but now are being damaged by incorrect materials, repairs or neglect.
-If correctly maintained there is no reason why these structures cannot continue standing for centuries more.
+If correctly maintained with the correct materials there is no reason why these structures cannot continue standing for centuries more.

 The common issue we find on our timber frame building surveys, is damp and the problems it brings.
 Whether it be high ground levels, exterior plastic paint or modern infill panels and renders, there can be many reasons for excessive moisture, which can then cause rotting or wood boring beetle.